shpi/pi3d_ui_application/README.md

 # zero_main_application - Actual Development Status

-Warning: The software is in early development stage and is not fully documented so far.
+Warning: Latest version needs ATmega firmware with CRC check.
+Please update atmega firmware.
+The software is in early development stage and is not fully documented so far.

 You can easily request functions by mailing lh@shpi.de